 - Not an easy to sharp

 Masahiro knives are the best knife which is quite easy to sharpen.
 Most of the time, you will be getting a phenomenal & consistent sharpening level each time when sharpening.

 Masahiro is an underrated brand for online purchases.
-You will barely find their official handling anywhere on the internet, but they have a store at Amazon.
 Besides their ease of sharpness, these knives are also best at edge retention.
 The brand is Japanese, found at the Seki City Japan, & they are majorly domestic currently.